RinLovesYou/Flipnote-Encoder/README.md

 # Flipnote-Encoder
-Shitty C# console application that creates flipnotes from mp4 and signs them

-Most of the work was done by khang06 and his [dsiflipencoder](https://github.com/khang06/dsiflipencode), I only worked on automating the creation of flipnotes, and made the signing logic.

-Install ffmpeg and imagemagick before running this.
+A Flipnote encoder written in C#

+uses binaries from [ffmpeg](https://ffmpeg.org), [imagemagick](https://imagemagick.org/index.php) and [sox](http://sox.sourceforge.net) for image/sound manipulation

 [![ForTheBadge built-with-swag](http://ForTheBadge.com/images/badges/built-with-swag.svg)](https://github.com/RinLovesYou)

-## Todo
-* create my own flipnote encoder and get rid of ffmpeg/imagemagick reliance, this is to remove the need for running console commands
-* gui maybe
-* idk

 # How to use
-in order for this to not kill itself here's what you need to do
+### DELETE OLD `frames` CONTENT BEFORE DOING A NEW ONE

-* download and unzip the latest [release](https://github.com/RinLovesYou/Flipnote-Signer/releases)
+* download and unzip the latest [release](https://github.com/RinLovesYou/Flipnote-Encoder/releases)
 * place the video called `input.mp4` in the `frames` folder)
+* (Optional) Replace the flipnote in DummyFlipnote with one of your own!
+It'll embed your user information in the encoded Flipnote
-* (OPTIONAL) place the Flipnote Studio Private Key (good luck getting that one) called `fnkey.pem` in the same folder as the exe
+* (Optional) place the Flipnote Studio Private Key (good luck getting that one) called `fnkey.pem` in the same folder as the exe

-As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe` This program will do the following
+As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe` it should work

-### DELETE OLD `frames` CONTENT BEFORE DOING A NEW ONE

-* If no frames exist, it will split the video into frames, and dither them
-* If no audio exists, it will create `audio.wav`
-* Create a random thumbnail.bin, giving funny random thumbnails
-* Create the generated Flipnote as a .pmm file
-* Unlock that ppm, in case you want to upload it to freenote/edit it in flipnote
-* sign the ppm so it can be used on the original Flipnote Studio
+Expect bugs and report them in the [issues](https://github.com/RinLovesYou/Flipnote-Encoder/issues) section please

 it won't sign a flipnote if no `fnkey.pem` exists, you can still play it back with most online players like [rakujira](https://flipnote.rakujira.jp)